 Homework 35%

 Midterm 25%

 Final exam 40%

-Late homework will be accepted, but with a substantial deduction in the grade.
+Late homework will be accepted for a short period after the due date, but with a substantial deduction in the grade.
 (You need to keep up with the homework in order to understand the course!)